skratchdot/skratchdot.com/projects/mesh/index.md

 - [moment.js](http://momentjs.com/) - A lightweight javascript date library for parsing, validating, manipulating, and formatting dates.

+- [Sugar](http://sugarjs.com/) - Sugar is a Javascript library that extends native objects with helpful methods.
+It is designed to be intuitive, unobtrusive, and let you do more with less code.

+- [science.js](https://github.com/jasondavies/science.js) - Scientific and statistical computing
+  in JavaScript.

 - [distinct2()](http://skratchdot.com/projects/mongodb-distinct2/) - Similar to the built-in distinct()
   function, but with more capabilities.